 Dr. Dulcan is a graduate of the Western Psychiatric Institute and Clinic (WPIC) residency program at the University of Pittsburgh and has particular expertise in Attention-Deficit/Hyperactivity Disorder (ADHD) and child psychiatric epidemiology.

-Dr. Dulcan’s newest textbook, Dulcan’s Textbook of Child and Adolescent Psychiatry, 2nd Edition, was released in 2016.
-She is also the lead author of the Concise Guide to Child and Adolescent Psychiatry and the editor of Helping Parents, Youth and Teachers Understand Medications for Behavioral and Emotional Problems: A Resource Book of Medication Information Handouts, 4th Edition.
+Dr. Dulcan’s newest textbook, Dulcan’s Textbook of Child and Adolescent Psychiatry, 3rd Edition, will be released in October 2021.
+She is also the lead author of the Concise Guide to Child and Adolescent Psychiatry (now on its 5th edition) and the co-editor, with Rachel Ballard, MD, of Helping Parents, Youth and Teachers Understand Medications for Behavioral and Emotional Problems: A Resource Book of Medication Information Handouts, 4th Edition.